 The Aurora mattress from Brooklyn Bedding is widely regarded as one of the best cooling mattresses available online.
-It combines multiple technologies that make for a bed that’s cool to the touch and stays cool throughout the night.
-Here’s a video review that we published by our parent company, RIZKNOWS LLC.
+It combines multiple technologies that make for a bed that’s cool-to-the-touch and stays cool throughout the night.
+Here’s our video review of the Aurora mattress.

 The bed-in-a-box industry has some fairly consistent standard policies.
 In most cases, the company will offer free shipping, a 100-night risk-free trial period, free returns with a full refund, or a 10-year warranty if you keep the mattress.

 Brooklyn Bedding’s policies are mostly standard.
 When you buy from Brooklyn, you get free shipping, followed by a 120-night trial period.
 If you decide the Aurora isn’t for you, you can call in that free return and full refund.
 If you like the bed, though, you get a 10-year warranty to back it up.
 You can read up on the warranty’s fine print on the Brooklyn Bedding website.

 Some companies offer white glove delivery as an option, but Brooklyn does not, which isn’t uncommon, but perhaps a bit surprising since the Aurora mattress is pretty hefty, as well as quite expensive.
 The point, though, is that setting up this mattress is probably a two-person job, so you’ll want your partner or a friend around to give you a hand.

 Brooklyn Aurora shows up in a box, much like any other online mattress that we’ve reviewed.
 All you have to do is cart that box inside your house and remove all of the packaging.
 In a matter of minutes, you will have an entire mattress, which is quite remarkable.
 This whole bed-in-a-box thing never gets old.
 They can even fit a king size mattress into a box.
 Here’s a look at that unboxing process.